aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 Set the `removalPolicy` prop to `RemovalPolicy.RETAIN` if you want to retain the execution history when CloudFormation deletes your state machine.

-ALternatively you can specify an existing step functions definition by providing a string or a file that contains the ASL JSON.
+Alternatively you can specify an existing step functions definition by providing a string or a file that contains the ASL JSON.

 ```ts
 new sfn.StateMachine(stack, 'StateMachineFromString', {